2005 24 Hours of Le Mans: Night

 Not long after, Donny Crevels' No. 85 Spyker C8 caught fire at its right rear due to a broken oil line spraying oil on its warm exhaust pipe.
 He retired after a high speed spin into a gravel trap at Indianapolis corner.
 The safety cars were needed a second time to give marshals 24 minutes to dry the spilled oil with cement dust.
 During the safety car period, the No. 34 Miracle Courage lost its left rear wheel at the pit lane exit and coasted backwards down a small hill before re-entering the pit lane.
 Turner was then given a third time penalty for overtaking another car under yellow flag conditions; the gap between Lieb's Alex Job Racing Porsche and Bernhard's White Lighting car in the first two positions in LMGT2 was 14 seconds.
-At midnight, Ayari's No. 17 Pescarolo C60 and Bobby Verdon-Roe's No. 8 Rollcentre Dallara cars collided at the first Mulsanne chicane, dropping Ayari to 14th while his car was repaired.
+At midnight, Ayari's No. 17 Pescarolo C60 and Bobby Verdon-Roe's No. 8 Rollcentre Dallara cars collided at the first Mulsanne chicane, dropping Ayari to 14th while damage to the Pescarolo car was repaired.

 Halliday and later Gregor Fisken twice brought the No. 32 Intersport Lola car from the LMP2 lead straight to the pit lane with a fuel injector problem.
 The team lost 15 minutes and the category lead to Paul Belmondon's No. 37 Courage car.
 Boullion's No. 16 Pescarolo C60 vehicle took fourth when driver John Bosch entered the pit lane for debris removal from the Racing for Holland Dome's car sidepod and radiator.
 Fuel injector problems on Andre's LMP2-class leading No. 37 Paul Belmondo Courage forced him into the garage for replacement fuel pump and filters, as the No. 32 Intersport Lola vehicle was retired with a broken engine valve.
 Andre lost his two-lap lead to Karim Ojjeh's sister No. 36 car and, later, Adam Sharpe.
 Werner's No. 3 Audi led his Champion teammate McNish by a lap as the race approached half distance after the No. 2 car made an unscheduled stop to replace a slow puncture.
 Comas returned to fifth when the No. 5 Jim Gainer Dome car's engine control unit was changed and fell to fourth.